-There have been many concerns about whether organ donors are dead before their organs are removed, but the current Canadian guidelines appear to make it more likely that death occurs from the removal of organs rather than waiting for death to occur and then removing organs from a dead donor.
+There have been many concerns about whether organ donors are dead before their organs are removed.
+The Canadian guidelines appear to make it more likely that death will occur from the removal of organs rather than waiting for death to occur and then removing organs.By Tom Blackwell, National Post - August 29, 2012

 The non-binding rules developed by a government-appointed expert panel in 2004 — designed to expand the pool of transplant donors — make it more likely that people are being declared dead when they are still alive, and were drafted with no public input, complains Jacqueline Shaw in the McGill Journal of Law and Health.